Decision guide

 Surrogacy vs Adoption

-Both paths can lead to a family—yet the steps, timelines, costs, and legal requirements differ.
-This guide is designed to help you choose a direction and ask better questions before you commit.
+Both paths can lead to a family, but the steps, timelines, costs, legal requirements, and pregnancy involvement differ.
+Use this guide to choose a direction and ask better questions before you commit.

 TL;DR

-Surrogacy is a medical + legal process that can offer a pregnancy pathway aligned with IVF; adoption is a legal pathway to parenting that can vary significantly by program type and jurisdiction.
-Neither is “easy”—the best choice depends on your constraints and what you want your journey to look like.
+Surrogacy is a medical and legal process that can offer a pregnancy pathway aligned with IVF; adoption is a legal pathway to parenting that varies by program type and jurisdiction.

 Next step